Search

 *photo link*

 If you’ve ever been to a yoga class, you probably have heard what a cat-cow stretch is.
-Specifically for work-from-home moms–and even pregnant women–cat-cow is an excellent technique for stretching and supporting many muscles at once.
+Specifically for work-from-home moms, cat-cow is an excellent technique for stretching and supporting many muscles at once.
 “This stretch will help increase the flexibility of the upper back, neck, and shoulders, as well as increasing mobility of the hips and lower back,” notes Gallucci.
-In fact, many yoga poses can help relieve a stiff body such as child’s pose and downward facing dog.

 How to do it: Place both hands and knees on the ground shoulder width apart.
 Hands should be flat and in line with your hips and knees.
 Take a breath in and curl your chin into your chest while also curving your back up toward the ceiling.
 Hold this position for 5 seconds.
-Next, breathe out and arch your back the opposite way by bringing your belly button closer to the floor and looking upwards.
+Next, breathe out and curve your back the opposite way by bringing your belly button closer to the floor and looking upwards–you should also feel this stretch in your hip flexors.
 Repeat 30 times, taking breaks when needed.

 6. Shoulder Shrugs